Inv. Nr. | #19.001 |

 Comes with fitted signed and sealed wooden box and silk pouch.

-Tōshū has begun to work with clay at the age of 15 and became independent only 12 years later in 1933.
-Interesting is, that he later decided to experience some more training, however, not under a
+Tōshū began working with clay at the age of 15, and only 12 years later, in 1933, he became independent.
+It is interesting to note that he later decided to study further, but not with a Bizen

-Bizen master but under Kusube Yaichi (1897-1984), who has possibly stimulated his progressive eye on traditional Bizen ceramics.
-Kusube also helped him to to master the potter's wheel, which is
+master, but with Kusube Yaichi (1897-1984), who may have stimulated his progressive view of traditional Bizen ceramics.
+Kusube also helped him master the potter's wheel, which is why Tōshū is

-In 1959, Tōshū made his world debut at the Brussels World Exposition, where he was awarded the gold prize.
-Just in the same year, he was named an Important Cultural Property of Okayama.
-He has
+In 1959, Tōshū made his world debut at the Brussels World's Fair, where he was awarded the gold prize.
+In the same year, he was named an Important Cultural Property of Okayama.
+He has been

-been selected as a member of the Japan Traditional Art Crafts Exhibition every year since 1955.
-In addition, he won multiple prizes such as the Okayama Prefecture Cultural Prize in 1972, Sanyo
+selected as a member of the Japan Traditional Arts Crafts Exhibition every year since 1955.
+In addition, he has received many awards, such as the Okayama Prefectural Cultural Award in 1972, the

-Shimbun Cultural Award and the Miki Memorial Award in 1975, Bizen City Achievement Award and the Purple Ribbon Medal in 1976, Mainichi Art Award in 1977, the Dark‐blue Ribbon Medal in 1981, the
+Sanyo Shimbun Cultural Award and the Miki Memorial Award in 1975, the Bizen City Achievement Award and the Purple Ribbon Medal in 1976, the Mainichi Art Award in 1977, the Dark-blue Ribbon Medal

-This long history of honors and his mastering of the Bizen style with many distinct, sometimes unusual works, leading to his appointment as a Living National Treasure (Important Intangible
+This long list of honors and his mastery of the Bizen style with many distinctive, sometimes unusual works led to his appointment as a Living National Treasure (Important Intangible Cultural